-fore Co ontrol Hazard .
-Measur S es Risk Action to Control Risk neası ures Risk Working at Heights.
+Hazard fore Co Action to Control Risk er Co neasu ntrol Tidzard L Action to Control Nisk L Ris Working at Heights.
 3 4 12 MED Working at heights is to be avoided wherever possible.
 Where possible design out the need for work at heights or future maintenance at height.
-If applicable, refer to risk assessment on Access Scaffolding.
 If applicable, refer to risk assessment on Mobile Scaffold Towers.
 If applicable, refer to risk assessment on Ladders and Step ladders.
-1 4 4 LOW Working with Substances That May be Hazardous to Health 3 4 12 MED If applicable, refer to risk assessment on Mobile Elevated Working Platforms.
-All hazardous substances are to be substituted for a type that poses no or less hazards wherever possible.
+If applicable, refer to risk assessment on Design of the possible of 1 4 4 LOV Working with Substances That May be Hazardous to Health 3 4 12 MED All hazardous substances are to be substituted for a type that poses no or less hazards wherever possible.
 COSHH Risk Assessments to be held on site and will be completed for all substances to be used on site and be available for anyone requiring them.
 Instruction, information & training to be given to all personnel working with hazardous substances.
 All substances are to be stored in approved packaging and containers and correctly labelled.
 Appropriate PPE to be worn at all times when working with hazardous substances.
 Clean up any spillages immediately with an appropriate spillage kit.
 Dispose of all used spillage kit material by means of an approved environmentally safe method.
-1 4 4 LOW Injury Caused by Working with Hand Tools and Power Tools 3 4 12 MED Only company approved hand & electric tools to be used on site.
-Whenever possible, battery drills to be used.
-All electrical equipment will be PA Tested.
-User checks to be carried out before use.
-If applicable, refer to risk assessment on Hand Tools.
-If applicable, refer to risk assessment on Electric Operated Hand Tools.
-If applicable, refer to risk assessment on Smoke Poles.
-1 4 4 LOW Noise Being Emitted from Plant and Machinery 3 4 12 MED ALWAYS wear ear protection in mandatory areas and as indicated by site signs or where task specific risk assessment identifies the need If applicable, refer to risk assessment on Noise RA129.
-1 4 4 LOW Injury Caused by Slips, Trips and Falls.
-3 4 12 MED Be aware of slip, trip and fall hazards within work area.
-Information, instruction, training & supervision to be given to all employees.
+1 4 4 LOV Injury Caused by Working with Hand Tools and Power Tools 3 4 Information Information 4 LOV Noise Being Emitted from Plant and Machinery 3 4 to risk assessment on Smoke Poles. ar protection in mandatory areas and as indicated by site signs or where task specific risk assessment identifies the need to risk assessment on Noise RA129.
+4 4 LOV Injury Caused by Slips, Trips and Falls.
+3 4 Information, instruction, training & supervision to be given to all employees.
 Always ensure good housekeeping methods are enforced.
-Clean up any spillages immediately, no matter how small.
-1 4 4 LOW Infection Control-COVID-19, Flu, Norovirus, etc 3 5 Information & instruction must be given to all employees on infection control.
+1 4 4 LOW Infection Control-COVID-19, Flu, Norovirus, etc 3 5 15 HIGH Information & instruction must be given to all employees on infection control.
 Company to follow emergency response plan for COVID-19 Vulnerable employees are to make themselves aware to the EHS department via the screening form.
 Engineers are to wipe down their tools after each job and after moving locations as required.
 Protective gloves are to be worn whilst working in higher risk areas with them disposed of directly before leaving site Personal hygiene must be of the highest standard with employees avoiding touching their mouth, nose & eyes.
 Safe distance of 2m must be adopted.
 Employees must self isolate if carrying a contagious infection to avoid the spread to others in the workplace as per government guidance.
 When social distancing cannot be maintained full PPE must be worn i.e. Goggles, mask, full suit & surgical gloves.
 Confirmation via the GH&SO Hygiene must be promoted in the workplace to prevent the spread of infection i.e. posters, verbal, email etc Employees should avoid where possible direct face to face contact.
 If contact is required it should be limited to 15 minutes adopting social distancing Face coverings must be worn when moving throughout the buildings at all times or when social distancing cannot be maintained Hands must be washed regularly for at least 20 seconds and the hand sanitiser used as often as possible.
-Managers (where possible) must ensure where personnel are working together the teams stay the same.
-Regular cleaning must take place with a set cleaning schedule introduced.
-VIS Security Solutions are not to send employees travelling to regions that have been deemed high risk.
-VIS employees must comply with all clients procedures for the virus before attending site and not attend if ill or sick 2 5 10 MED glove type depends on works being undertaken, 'Showa type' suitable if making connections.
+2 5 10 MEC glove type depends on works being undertaken, 'Showa type' suitable if making connections.
 Rigger or 'grip gloves' to be used for general works or manual handling.